Why Long Island Has So Many Volunteer Fire Departments

 • Volunteer departments are not informal or unregulated

-• Firefighters are not town employees
+• Firefighters are usually not town employees

-• Volunteers receive extensive training
+• Volunteers receive substantial training and operate professional-grade equipment

 In Summary